stefanha/git-publish/README.rst

 Overview
 ========

-Preparing patches for email submission is tedious and takes multiple commands.
+Preparing patches and pull requests for email submission is tedious and takes multiple commands.
 Revised patches must be labeled with increasing version numbers like v2, v3, and so on.
 Patch series start with a cover letter that contains a changelog describing the differences between revisions.
 All these details are repetitive and time-consuming to manage manually.

 git-publish prepares patches consistently and stores them as git tags for future reference.
 It works with individual patches as well as patch series.
 No constraints are placed on git workflow, both vanilla git commands and custom workflow scripts are compatible with git-publish.
-Email sending is fully integrated so that publishing a new patch revision can be done in a single command.
+Email sending and pull requests are fully integrated so that publishing patches can be done in a single command.

 Installing git-publish
 ======================